roshan-c-b/VSD_worskhop/README.md

 LUI (LOAD UPPER IMMEDIATE):
 This instruction is a key feature in RISC-V architecture..
 It is used to load a 20-bit immediate value into the upper 20 bits of a register, while setting the lower 12 bits to zero.

 Format - LUI rd, immediate [ rd- destination register, immediate- 20-bit immediate value to be loaded] The 20- bit immediate value is shifted left by 12 bits(appended with 12 zeros).
 The lower 12 bits of the destination register are set to zero.
-The resulting 32-bit value is stored in rd.

 ADDI
 This instruction is a common operation in RISC-V architecture.It performs an addition between a register and a sign-extended immediate value, storing the result in a destination register.